Analog Man Vintage guitar effects

 British Newmarket 1960s NKT-275 transistors.

-These are the actual ones used in the original $expensive
+These were the actual transistors used in the original $expensive

 since the 1990s (which look and sound totally different).